 Barcelona is an eclectic and vibrant city with a captivating culture.
-Travelers from around the world flock here for a taste of that savory Spanish cuisine, to admire the city's history and architecture, and of course for the opportunity to bump to Barcelona's rhythmic musical beats once the sun goes down.
-Given all there is to do in and around town, it's easy for first-time visitors to feel overwhelmed.
-To help you plan your itinerary, here are some of the best offbeat and off the beaten path things to do in Barcelona, each of which will give you a real taste of the city.
+Travelers from around the world flock here for a taste of that savory Spanish cuisine, to admire the city’s history and architecture, and of course for the opportunity to bump to Barcelona’s rhythmic musical beats once the sun goes down.
+Given all there is to do in and around town, it’s easy for first-time visitors to feel overwhelmed.
+To help you plan your itinerary, check out these offbeat things to do in Barcelona, each of which will give you a real taste of the city.

 Visit The Gothic Quarter

 Barri Gotic is a well-known Barcelona neighborhood and consistently remains popular with tourists.
 It is one of the must-visit places for Barcelona first-timers.
 Find a quaint café and enjoy some people-watching while basking in the culture and history of this unique neighborhood.

 Barri Gotic photo by Jamie Lynn Buckner via Trover